20 Types of Hawks in Wisconsin & How to Identify!

 The first time I have ever seen hawks in Wisconsin.
 It was flying high over a peaceful field.
 Then, it dived down and seized its prey with unbelievable speed.
 Seeing these wonderful birds in action is an experience that will never be forgotten!

 Wisconsin is blessed with 10 species of hawks with different appearances and hunting abilities.
 Stay tuned!
-We’re soon going to take you through the hawks in Wisconsin, their habits and locations to spot them.
+We’re soon going to take you through the hawks of Wisconsin, their habits and locations to spot them.
 Whether a bird enthusiast or someone who’d simply like to know more so you don’t miss out on it, we’ve got this!

 Key Takeaways: